rune/rune/docs/docs/publishing/cli.md

 ### `rune update-members`

-Sets up team for your game.
+Update the team for your game (e.g. adding a new team member), see [Collaboration](collaboration.md) for more info.

 ### `rune logout`